 Is it Late Adopters?

-This theory pays little attention to the experience of some late adopters which is a permanent reduction in competence, as they never actually acquire the skill to use the upgrade that has been forced upon them.
+This theory pays little attention to the experience of some late adopters and traditionalists which is a permanent reduction in competence, as they never actually acquire the skill to use the upgrade that has been forced upon them.

 So these theories help to describe some aspects of innovation setback but not the whole picture.
 Perhaps other approaches have gone further.